cpmendoza/DeepHedging_StatisticalArbitrage/README.md

 │   │   └── data_loader.py         <- Script to transform data into the right format for the models.
 │   │
 │   ├── features                   <- Scripts to generate market environment.
-│   │   ├── jivr_simulation.py     <- Script to generate JIVR model features.
-│   │   └── nig_simulation.py      <- Script to generate NIG random variables simulation.
+│   │   └── features_simulation.py <- Script to generate state space.
 │   │
 │   ├── models                     <- Scripts to train models and then use trained models to make │   │   │                             hedging strategies.